WOMEN OF WINCHESTER

 The names of 18 women are included on the Roll of Honor for World War I. Half were nurses.

 During World War II women continued to serve as nurses but also as members of the new women’s branches of the military.
 Over 100 names on the World War II Roll of Honor belong to women.
 Most were nurses, WACs or WAVES, but several were in the SPARS and Marines, plus one lone but high-flying member of the WAAFS (Gertrude Meserve, right).
+[Read more: Winchester's Gertrude Meserve was "On Top of the World" as Early Aviatrix and First Airplane built in Winchester launched PIlot's Career about a Winchester resident who helped train women pilots.]
 Three served with the Canadian WAC and one (born in England) with the British Women’s Auxiliary Territorial Service, the model for the WAC.
 These women served at home and abroad.
 A couple were known to have stayed in the military after the war was over.

 During both wars, civilian women performed masses of support work, helping with such efforts as bond sales, making and collecting clothing, blankets, and other items for war victims, helping to man the air-raid lookout post, and making bandages for the Red Cross.
 [Read more on the WWII 75th Anniversary pages]